grscwf/twin-mt/nero-paths.md

 This is a description of paths to all of Nero's endings.
-I suggest you don't read this until you've played through at least three different Nero endings.
+I suggest you don't read this until you've played through at least three different Nero ending variations.

 <details>